 Looking for Garden Grill Restaurant?
 Hang a right after Spaceship Earth and head toward The Land Pavilion in Future World West.

-Walkways line the perimeter walls inside the building and lead you down to the pavilion’s three levels, which host The Circle of Life film on the right, and Living with the Land, Soarin’, and Sunshine Seasons (one of our favorite counter service spots) on the bottom.
+Walkways line the perimeter walls inside the building and lead you down to the pavilion’s three levels, which hosts Living with the Land, Soarin’, and Sunshine Seasons (one of our favorite counter service spots) on the bottom.
 There’s also an elevator if you’d prefer it to walking.

 You’ll find the Garden Grill directly across from the entrance.

 And here’s where we talk about what Garden Grill does: it rotates.
 In fact, it’s the only restaurant in Orlando — and only one of a handful in the world — that spins.